variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1109 7th Street

-Join The Dragon’s Cache in celebrating 30 years of their “Up From the Earth” show featuring Gallery artists.
-Typically, this is glass and pottery but this year they have opened the show up for all of their Gallery artists displaying new and old items.
-This is a must-see show.
-Bob Schneller will be playing Holiday music for you to enoy as you find that special piece for that special loved one.
+No information provided.

 ### The Eden Gallery @ Virtually Yours

 926 8th Avenue

-The Eden Gallery features “Open Gallery Night!
-An Old Fashioned Christmas!”
-Share in the joy of the holiday season as you are invited to join The Eden Gallery for light refreshments and holiday festivities.
-Free to the public!
-Family friendly!
-Children welcome!
-It is their way of thanking you for your support this year!
-5-8:30pm.
+No information provided.

 ### The Original Roma Restaurant

 728 16th Street

-Join the Original Roma Restaurant for “Rock'n Roll Concert Posters 101 at Roma Restaurant” at 6pm during First Friday: A Night Of Art.
-Come by to learn about the history of the Concert Poster and it's evolution from the Psychedelic Era to Contemporary Times.&nbsp; Enter the poster scavenger hunt for prizes!&nbsp; Ask questions, enjoy a bazooka, and have fun!
+Join the Original Roma Restaurant for “Concert Posters 101” at 6pm during First Friday: A Night Of Art.
+Come by to learn about the history of the Concert Poster from the beginnings to contemporary.

 ### Tointon Gallery

 651 10th Avenue

-The Tointon Gallery for Visual Arts features Denver-based artist Roy Anneberg exhibiting his multimedia collage works in an exhibit titles “Justapimages” through December 8th.
-Small prints are available for several of the pieces and can be purchased during the First Friday Event or by contact Kim Snyder.
-The Tointon Gallery features up to twelve changing art shows each year and is open Monday through Saturday from 9am-5pm.
-Admission is free.
+The “Principled” exhibit at the Tointon Gallery features the collaborative work of Dan Augenstein, Colleeen Martin, Travis Krause, Berndt Savig, Zach Keiss and exhibit curator Stephanie Newton.
+Their work examines the elements of design.
+The exhibit runs through Friday, February 2nd.
+The Tointon Gallery features up to twelve changing art shows each year and is open Monday through Saturday from 9am-5pm and during many of the performances at the Union Colony Civic Center.
+Admission to the Gallery is free.
 To learn more about the City of Greeley’s public art programs, visit&nbsp;[GreeleyArt.com](http://greeleyart.com/).